ucfopen/UDOIT/INSTALL.md

     make start
 ```

-3. Once the containers are intialized, run the following command:
+3. Once the containers are initialized, run the following command:
 ```
     make migrate
 ```